-- The video Summary of this Case Study also showing the sprayed skin tightening procedure carried out also using the spray operation.
-As you may know, usually the spot operation is used instead.
+The video Summary of this Case Study shows the spray skin tightening procedure carried out also using the spray operation.
+As you may know, usually the spot operation is used instead

 You do not need to study all the whole content of this web-page in detail if you do not want.
 You can simply have an overview of the content of this case study by simply watching the video.